OpenXiangShan/GEM5/README.md

 In this example, parallel_sim.sh will invoke kmh_6wide.sh with GNU parallel to run multiple workloads.
 Through this, parallel simulation infrastructure is decouple from the simulation script.

+#### run xs-gem5 in docker
+In order to be able to run scores on servers without root access, we provide a simple docker script to run xs-gem5.
+For more details see [README about run in docker](./util/xs_scripts/docker/README.md).

 ### About workload_lst

 A line of `workload_lst` is a space-separated list of workload parameters.